kelayamatoz/Digital-Systems-Design-Lab/lab1.md

 MemFold and MemReduce perform the same way as Fold and Reduce; however they are used to operate on on-chip memories.
 We will cover more details of these two controllers in the next lab.

 ## Submission
-* Please fill in the lab1_submission.md.
-After completing the lab, you can upload this to Gradescope.
+* There will be no report submission for this lab.
+Please upload your completed lab1.scala file to Gradescope.